prazwolp/InfoSec101/Tools/03Metasploit101.md

  Inside msfconsole, we run an nmap scan as now we are trying to exploit another machine which is in the same network.
 In our case metasploitable3 which is a Windows Server 08.
 So we will run an nmap scan in order to find out more about the scan.
 Nmap is an aggressive scanner so we do not use Nmap in the wild unless we want to go to jail.
 DO NOT USE IT WITHOUT PERMISSION.

- $` msf6 > db_nmap -p -sV -O 10.0.2.6` Use the Ip address of the machine you are trying to find out.
+ $` msf6 > db_nmap -p -sV -O 10.0.2.6` (the -p stands for open ports, -sV stands for services running, -O stands for the Operating system) Use the Ip address of the machine you are trying to find out.
 In our case the metaspliotable3 Windows Server 08.
 Nmap takes a while for the results to come back, so be patient.